dejlek/gid/README.md

 ## VariantG

-The GLib GVariant type provides a way to store structure data of varying types and is very similar to the functionality offered by D std.variant and the giD binding uses VariantG in order to not conflict with it.
+The GLib GVariant type provides a way to store structured data of varying types and is very similar to the functionality offered by D [std.variant](https://dlang.org/phobos/std_variant.html) and the giD binding uses VariantG in order to not conflict with it.

 ### Built-in VariantG Methods